BONDY25/BONDY25/README.md

 Hello, I am Aiden,

-I love creating things, fixing things and understanding how the universe and everything in it works!!!
+I love creating things, fixing things and understanding how the universe and everything in it works!!

 I have the most experience with C# but have a pretty good understanding of most languages.
 I spent most of my further education studying engineering and then somehow feel into systems, data science and IT.